orchy-mfe/orchy-doc/docs/documentation/page-configuration/element-types.md

 # Element types

-Element types defines the kind of HTML element you are going to create.
+Element types define the kind of HTML element you are going to create.

-You can see most of them shortcuts to reduce definition boilerplate.
+You can see most of them as shortcuts to reduce the definition boilerplate.

 ## Layout types